ch111z/ch111z.github.io/_posts/2019-05-31-First-Writeup-HTBActive.md

 ![gppdecrypt](/boxes/htb/active/gppdecrypt.PNG)

-The decrypted hash is `GPPstillStandingStrong2k18`.
+The decrypted ciphertext is `GPPstillStandingStrong2k18`.
 Using the credentials we found we enumerate more shares.
 ```
 smbmap -d active.htb -u svc_tgs -p GPPstillStandingStrong2k18 -H 10.10.10.100
 ```